Home Pest Library Ants Fire Ants

 Fire Ant Pressure Across Collin County

 Red Imported Fire Ants are confirmed and widespread across Collin County.
 The clay-heavy soil holds moisture and warmth, the two conditions that favor queen overwintering and rapid spring mound expansion.
 Activity runs March through October with year-round surface activity in mild winters.
+State-level fire ant research in Texas documents the species as fully established throughout North Texas, including Collin County.

 Pressure runs highest in HOA neighborhoods with continuous green space across property lines.
 Stonebridge Ranch, Craig Ranch, and Windsong Ranch consistently produce the highest call volumes.
 New construction grading in Anna (Liberty Hills, Sherley Farms), McKinney (Trinity Falls), and Lucas (Inspiration) repeatedly disrupts existing mounds, breaking single colonies into multiple satellite mounds.
 Pressure is also consistently high in Allen, Frisco, Plano, and Prosper.
 Creek corridors like Slayter Creek function as migration paths during dry summer stretches.